I’m a web usability advocate, university professor, writer and motorcyclist.

 Reporters often contact me with questions about Twitter, social media, internet technologies.
 I’ve archived some of these references.

 Native of Georgia; resident of Virginia, Washington D.C, and Pennsylvania before moving to Washington State in 1989.
-Live in SnoCo with
+Live in SnoCo with my tester

 Impact of social media (blogs, wikis, Facebook, Twitter, etc) on participatory journalism, politics and social networks; convergence of digital and analog communication technologies, including e-voting; motorcycles, especially BMW and Ducati (and now Honda TransAlps); Cairn terriers; horses; science fiction books and movies; mysteries; public policy; gardening (but nothing like Howard Rheingold!).